hashicorp/design-system/website/docs/components/link/inline/partials/code/how-to-use.md

 To add an icon to your inline link, give the `@icon` argument any Helios [icon](/foundations/icons/library) name.

-Since `Hds::Link::Inline` doesn’t have an intrinsic size, the size of the icon is calculated proportionally (via `em`) in relation to the font-size of the text.
+`Hds::Link::Inline` does not have an intrinsic size.
+Instead, the size of the icon is calculated proportionally (via `em`) in relation to the font-size of the text.

 ```handlebars
 <Hds::Link::Inline @href="..." @icon="external-link">Watch tutorial video</Hds::Link::Inline>